Daniel-KM/Omeka-S-module-ImageServer/README.md

 (php extensions) are supported.
 Except vips, they are installed by default in most servers.

-The module [Iiif Server] is currently required and should be installed first.

-Note: To keep old options from [Universal Viewer], upgrade it to version 3.4.3 before enabling ImageServer.
-Else, simply set them in the config form.
+The module [Iiif Server] is optional.
+Install it alongside Image Server to expose IIIF Presentation manifests in addition to the Image API.

 * From the zip